abanoubmesiha/youtube-search/README.md

 ### `npm test`

+Every component has its test besides it with the `.test.` naming convention.

 **Note: Runs typescript linter at first to make sure no errors are found**

 Launches the test runner in the interactive watch mode.\